ghc-proposals/ghc-proposals/proposals/0448-type-variable-scoping.rst

 Here is an example of pattern signatures within a type abstraction in a pattern::

-   {-# LANGUAGE ScopedTypeVariables #-} -- for pattern signture bindings
+   {-# LANGUAGE ScopedTypeVariables #-} -- for pattern signature bindings
    data Proxy a = P
    g2 :: Proxy (Nothing @(a, a)) -> ()
    g2 (P @(Nothing :: Maybe (t, t))) = ()